 I used a bit of lavender essential oil in my herbal balm.
 I like the scent of lavender and in general it’s a very positive oil for the skin.
 However, you can use any scent you like or skip the scent all together if desired.

-Chickweed & Balsam Root Itchy Skin Herbal Balm
+The Chickweed and Balsamroot Itchy Skin Herbal Balm Recipe

 - Place the infused oil, shea butter, and beeswax in the top of a double boiler.